Correctional Services Department: Reading materials

 As of 2018 there were about 100,000 books in the prison libraries; the percentages by language were 83% Chinese, 10% English, and 7% not in Chinese nor English.

 Prison authorities stated that they did not wish to buy too many books of non-official language to ensure the security of the prisons; Legco member Shiu Ka-chun criticised this rationale.

 Ethics College

 On 30 November 2023, Ethics College opened in Pak Sha Wan Correctional Institution, with its establishment sponsored by the Hong Kong Jockey Club and teachers and teaching materials provided by Hong Kong Metropolitan University.

 The first batch of students comprised 75 inmates, 60 male and 15 female – the latter joining remotely from Lo Wu Correctional Institution – who enrolled in a one-year course for an applied education diploma.

 Among them was Tong Ying-kit, the first person sentenced under the Hong Kong National Security Law.
 The first graduation ceremony was held in August 2024.

 Crest

 Badge of the Correctional Service Department before 1 July 1997.

+Flag of the Correctional Service Department before 1 July 1997.

 The current crest of the force was adopted in 1997 to replace most of the colonial symbols: